zitadel/actions/Actions V2 + Cloudflare Workers/IDP-MAPPING.md

     <img src="https://raw.githubusercontent.com/zitadel/zitadel/refs/heads/main/docs/static/logos/zitadel-logo-dark%402x.png" alt="Zitadel Logo" max-height="200px" width="auto" />
 </p>

-# Custom Claim Injection
+# IDP Attributes Mapping

-The [`custom-claims.js`](/Actions%20V2%20+%20Cloudflare%20Workers/scripts/custom-claims/custom-claims.js) Action script demonstrates how to add a custom claim to the access token.
-This example sets a static value, but it can be easily adapted to match another use case.
+The [`idp-mapping.js`](/Actions%20V2%20+%20Cloudflare%20Workers/scripts/idp-mapping/idp-mapping.js) Action script demonstrates how to map attributes from an external identity provider into a user profile.
+The mapping is done based on the IDP ID, that can be obtained from the Zitadel console.
+This example demonstrates how to map attributes from 2 IDPs (SAML and OIDC).

 ## What It Does